lufixSch/LocalCompletion/README.md

 ### Roadmap

-- Add (optional) features to reduce LLM requests
+- Improve (optional) features to reduce LLM requests
-  - Only request new completion if input deviates from previous completion
   - Increase time between keystrokes before requesting a new completion
 - Give LLM incentive for shorter answers depending on the input